claudiarella/academic-kickstart/content/authors/admin/_index.md

 ---

-I am a Research and Teaching Assistant in Mathematical and Theoretical Physics at the University of Geneva, Switzerland, funded by the [ERC Synergy Grant ReNewQuantum][ERC] and affiliated with the [National Centre of Competence in Research SwissMAP][SwissMAP].
+I am a Research and Teaching Assistant in Mathematical and Theoretical Physics at the University of Geneva, Switzerland, funded by the [ERC Synergy Grant ReNewQuantum][ERC], and affiliated with the [National Centre of Competence in Research SwissMAP][SwissMAP].

-Find my CV [here][CV].
+Here are my [CV][CV] and complete list of attended [events][activities].

 [CV]: files/cv.pdf
+[activities]: files/cv_events.pdf
 [ERC]: https://renewquantum.eu
 [SwissMAP]: https://www.nccr-swissmap.ch